MHRA/products/medicines/search/README.md

 ### Setting the correct environment variables

-## Environment

-To get the environment variables for non-prod, run:
+To set the environment variables for non-prod from the cache in Azure, run:

 ```sh
 ./get-env.sh